Green Thumb Guide: Caring For Your Indoor Plants

 How indoor plants can boost your emotional wellbeing

 Having indoor plants can help both your body and your mind.
 The simple act of taking care of something can give you a deep sense of satisfaction and achievement.
 And the plants themselves seem to help many by reducing stress levels, boosting mood and improving productivity.
 Some say that this is because of their ‘air cleaning’ capabilities; opposite to us, they produce oxygen and absorb carbon dioxide.
+(Check out our article on why connecting to nature is good for you.)

-Finally, bringing nature into our homes is a great way to improve your room décor.
+Finally, bringing nature into our homes is a great way to improve your room decor.
 Adding plants into a room can be a great way to decorate without having to paint any walls.
 They bring color, movement and can add a feature to enjoy.

 How to choose the right indoor plant

 Choosing the right plant for you really depends on your home.
 Do you have a large or small space?
 Do you have sun-filled rooms or are they dark?
-What kind of plants do you want; herbs, succulents, large-leafed plants?
+What kind of plants do you want: herbs, succulents, large-leafed plants?
 There are a host of options out there to fulfill your green-fingered needs, but here are a few tips to get you going.

 - In your bedroom, go for plants that release oxygen when the sun goes down (most plants release carbon dioxide in the dark, which can make for a challenging sleep).
 Opt for orchids, succulents, snake plants and bromeliads.